Economy of South Carolina: Agriculture and industry after the Civil War

 In the lowcountry, the first emergent industry during Reconstruction was phosphate mining.
 Starting in the late 1860s, planters mined phosphate for the creation of fertilizer using labor from the South Carolina Penitentiary's inmate-leasing program as well as freed-people.
 As phosphate mining appeared, the state's rice industry was struggling.
 In 1866, the Freedmen's Bureau conducted a survey which found that almost all of the plantations in Charleston had been abandoned by planters during the war.
 By 1868, fewer than 43 of the 52 rice plantations along the Cooper River were in operation.
 In 1885, South Carolina supplied half of the world's phosphate.
 However, the 1886 Charleston earthquake and a pronounced increase in phosphate from other Southern states brought the fledgling industry to an end.
 From 1893 to 1911, the rice industry received a deathblow from a series of hurricanes which effectively ended large-scale rice cultivation in the state.
 During this time, Charleston was one of the poorest towns in the region.

 Shortly thereafter, the arrival of the boll weevil in 1917 devastated the state's cotton farms.
 By 1921, the sea cotton trade was almost nonexistent.
+As a consequence of the collapse of the cotton industry, nearly half of the state's banks closed, with shares of cotton mills in 1929 being sold at half the price they were a few years prior.
+The onset of the Great Depression worsened conditions, leading to cotton being sold below the cost of production.

 Attempting to revive Charleston's moribund economy, Charleston city officials attempted to brand the city the "Ellis Island of the South."
 Additionally, officials opened the South Carolina Inter-State and West Indian Exposition, which was created to mirror the World's Columbian Exposition.
 The exposition was ultimately a financial failure.
 While, the city's new Immigration Station, later renamed the Immigration Center, received just a single shipload of immigrants during the city's period of solicited immigration.

 Agriculture outside of the lowcountry fared better during this period.
 World War I doubled the price and production of tobacco in South Carolina.
 The increased demand sustained the Pee Dee region throughout the war's duration but the boom days came to an end with the war.
 The state's tobacco industry lingered until New Deal tobacco policies implemented in the 1930s made tobacco production profitable once again.